leeeeeeeee2/gepisat/results/README.md

 | 16 | v.1.4.0 |
 | 15 | v.1.3.0 |

-The column headers are defined as follows:
+# The column headers in the results are defined as follows:

 | Name | Description |
 | :--: | :---------- |